tldr-pages/tldr/pages/common/uuencode.md

 `uuencode -o {{path/to/output_file}} {{path/to/input_file}} {{output_file_name_after_decoding}}`

-- Encode a file in Base64 instead of the tradition uuencode encoding and and write the result to a file:
+- Encode a file using Base64 instead of the default uuencode encoding and and write the result to a file:

 `uuencode -m -o {{path/to/output_file}} {{path/to/input_file}} {{output_file_name_after_decoding}}`